Secret Games 2: The Escort

-Secret Games 2: The Escort is a 1993 American erotic thriller film directed by Gregory Dark.
-The film stars Martin Hewitt, Marie Leroux, Amy Rochelle, Sara Suzanne Brown, Holly Spencer, and Jennifer Peace.
-Despite its title and also being directed by Dark and starring Hewitt, the film has no relation with Secret Games, which is the second installment in the film trilogy's series.
+Secret Games 2: The Escort is a 1993 American erotic thriller film directed by Gregory Dark and starring Martin Hewitt, Amy Rochelle, and Sara Suzanne Brown.
+The film is a standalone sequel to Secret Games (1992), and is the second installment in the Secret Games film series, although it has no plot relation with the previous film.

 Plot

 A married artist enters the world of intrigue and sexual exploration with a prostitute.